 Drafted by: Boston Celtics, 1970 NBA, 123rd pick overall, Texas Chaparrals, 1970 ABA, 2nd round

 Voted Canada’s top basketball player of the half century 1900-50 Baker was once described by former Harlem Globetrotter founder and manager, the late Abe Saperstein, as “one of the greatest natural basketball players I have ever seen.”
 High praise indeed for a man who only played a few games in the big leagues (held in check for four games while playing with the Chicago Stags 1946-47 Basketball Association of America – B.A.A.)
-Was the leading scorer in the short-lived Pacific Coast Professional Basketball League (1946-48) while wearing the colours of the Vancouver Hornets.
+Was the leading scorer in the short-lived Pacific Coast Professional Basketball League (1946-48) while wearing the colors of the Vancouver Hornets.
 Norm has participated in world championships, which were open at the time to top college and pro players, and can account for 4 senior titles under his sneakers.

 Drafted by: Not Drafted